advermaadvertisting/kirby-task-queue/README.md

 - `redis`: use a redis server as the storage engine
 - `pdo`: use any supported database that PDO supports as a storage engine.
+- ``: use an empty string to disable the tasks queue and execute the task directly.

 They can be configured by setting the `adverma.taskQueue.storage` value to one of the engines above.